Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Funding

 \section{Funding}

-Part of Naveau’s research work was supported by European H2020 XAIDA (Grant agreement ID: 101003469) and the French national programs: the ANR EXSTA, and the PEPR TRACCS programme under grant number ANR-22-EXTR-0005, contrat 291716 PEPR IRIMA (SNA), PC "IRIMONT" (France 2030 ANR-22-EXIR-0003) and the Mines Paris / INRAE chair Geolearning.
+Part of Anne Sabourin's work was funded by ANR EXSTA grant ANR-23-CE40-0009-01.
+Part of Naveau’s research work was supported by the Agence Nationale de la Recherche via: the SICIM and SHARE PEPR Maths-Vives project (France 2030 ANR-24-EXMA-0008), EXSTA grant (ANR-23-CE40-0009-01), PORC-EPIC, the PEPR TRACCS program (PC4 EXTENDING, ANR-22-EXTR-0005), and the PEPR IRIMONT (France 2030 ANR-22-EXIR-0003).
+He has also benefited from the Geolearning research chair.